Yongkang Street, Taipei for Foodies: Best Teahouses, Mango Ice, and More

 Fucheng Tainan Restaurant (府城台南美食) right at the start of the park specializes in, as the name suggests, food from Tainan in Southern Taiwan.
 It’s cheap, authentic, and understandably popular among locals.

-Juluo Shan Hai Teahouse and Douhua Shop (聚落山海) offers an excellent and relatively affordable traditional teahouse experience at the back of Yongkang Park.
+Yashe Yongkang (啞舍永康) offers an excellent and relatively affordable traditional teahouse experience at the back of Yongkang Park (see my guide to the best traditional teahouses in Taipei).

 A pot of tea and various tea brewing equipment on a wooden table, with traditional wooden low tables in the background in a teahouse on Yongkang Jie